Hypercalcemia on the Electrocardiogram

 In severe hypercalcemia, Osborn waves (J waves) may be seen.
 Severe hypercalcemia may also mimic a ST-segment elevation myocardial infarction on the EKG.

-Cardiac arrhythmias are uncommon in patients with hypercalcemia.
+Arrhythmias are uncommon in patients with hypercalcemia.
 However, sudden death during hyperparathyroid crisis and other conditions associated with severe hypercalcemia may be caused by ventricular fibrillation 2.

 Second or third degree AV blocks have been also reported in patients with severe hypercalcemia 2.